Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 If you are publishing a large number of networks, you ought to use the approach to streaming multiple networks described in the streaming option for each [publication format](../reference/publication_formats.md).

-If you are publishing a network that is very large, you ought to use the approach to streaming nodes and links described in [how to publish large networks](#how-to-publish-large-networks).
+If you are publishing a network that is very large, you ought to use the approach to streaming nodes and spans described in [how to publish large networks](#how-to-publish-large-networks).

 ##### Compression